 3. Steps to Deploy Application

-If you are planning to become Google Certified Associate Cloud Engineer then register for our Free Class k21academy.com/gcp02 .
+If you are planning to become Google Certified Professional Cloud Architect then join the waitlist https://k21academy.com/gcppro02.

 Free Telegram Group >> https://t.me/k21googlecloud